hacklab-esgi/LNKat/README.md

 ## Contributing

-This projet is using the [`rye`](https://rye.astral.sh/) tool for project and package management.
+This project is using [`rye`](https://rye.astral.sh/) for project and package management.

 All the parsing logic **must** be written inside `Construct`'s structs, mostly using the `Adapter` class.

-Please review the contribution guide at `.github/CONTRIBUTION.md`.
+Please review the contribution guide [`CONTRIBUTION.md`](.github/CONTRIBUTION.md).

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [`LICENSE`](LICENSE) for more information.

 ## Credits

-- https://github.com/strayge/pylnk : Big thanks to parse undocumented structures
+- https://github.com/strayge/pylnk : For inspiration and undocumented structures